NeginOlfat/multi-lang-algorithms/fibonacci/python/explanation.en.md

     else:
         return fibonacci_recursive(n - 1) + fibonacci_recursive(n - 2)
 ```
-This method uses a straightforward recursive approach, where the function calls itself to calculate the Fibonacci numbers.
-It has a high time complexity due to repeated calculations for the same values.
+This method uses a straightforward recursive approach where the function calls itself to calculate the Fibonacci numbers.
+It has a high time complexity due to repeated calculations for the same values, resulting in exponential time complexity O(2ⁿ).

 <br/>